Egypt agrees to send aid trucks through Israeli crossing to Gaza but impact is unclear

 The group representing the families of the hostages said the bodies had been returned to their families for burial.
 Israeli Prime Minister Benjamin Netanyahu said the country had a duty to do everything to return those abducted, both those killed and those who are alive.

 Keath and Magdy reported from Cairo.
-Associated Press writers Melanie Lidman in Tel Aviv and John Leicester in Le Pecq, France, contributed.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, and John Leicester in Le Pecq, France, contributed.